Azure/missionlz/docs/deployment-guide-bicep.md

 #### Azure Sentinel

-Azure Sentinel can be enabled by setting the `deploySentinel=true` parameter.
+[Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/overview) is a scalable, cloud-native, security information and event management (SIEM) and security orchestration, automation, and response (SOAR) solution.
+Sentinel can be enabled by setting the `deploySentinel=true` parameter.

 Parameter name | Default Value | Description
 -------------- | ------------- | -----------